List of current ships of the Royal Canadian Navy: Maritime coastal defence vessels

 The Kingston-class coastal defence vessels are multi-role vessels built and launched from the mid- to late-1990s and are crewed by a combination of Naval Reserve and Regular-Force personnel.
 Each vessel displaces 970 t and runs with a complement of between 31 and 47 officers and crew.
 Their main missions are counter narcotics, coastal surveillance, sovereignty patrol, route survey, and training.
 The ships' capabilities include a mechanical minesweeping system, a route survey system, and a bottom object inspection vehicle.

-Patrol & training vessels
+Patrol and training vessels

 Orca-class patrol vessels are primarily used for one-to-six-week long 'at sea' naval officer training.
 Regular force boatswains, engineers and naval communicators serve in these ships to train junior officers and non-commissioned sailors.
 They also patrol coastal waters for pollution infractions and fishing violations, and are frequently tasked for search and rescue operations.
 They operate year-round in the coastal waters of British Columbia.